Wwise SDK 2021.1.10

-- The SoundFrame implementation has been replaced by the Wwise Authoring API, which completely overrides SoundFrame.
+- The SoundFrame is in end-of-life and has been replaced by the Wwise Authoring API, which completely overrides SoundFrame.
 Refer to Using the Wwise Authoring API (WAAPI) for more information.

 SoundFrame is a framework for communicating with the Wwise authoring application.
 It allows your content creation applications (such as your level editor) to obtain information from an instance of Wwise running on the same PC, as well as to remotely control the Wwise Transport to perform playback operations.